27 Iron

 Iron County (pop.
-6,100) is located on the border with the Upper Peninsula of Michigan.
+6,200) is located on the border with the Upper Peninsula of Michigan.
 It is Wisconsin’s oldest county, with a median age of 56.
-It is also the least densely populated, the third least population, and has the fourth lowest median household incomes.
+It is also the least densely populated, the third least population, and has a low median household incomes.
 This last fact likely reflects the fixed incomes of its many retired residents, given that the poverty rate is about equal to the state average.
 During the 2000s, Iron County was closely competitive during presidential elections and voted for Democrats in races for governor and US Senate.
 In the 2010s, the county has shifted hard towards the Republican Party.

 Click each column name to sort its values.